Joint Relational Database Generation via Graph-Conditional Diffusion Models: Joint Modeling of All Tables with Graph-Conditional Diffusion Models

 \section{Joint Modeling of All Tables with Graph-Conditional Diffusion Models}

 In this work, we introduce the first non-autoregressive generative model for RDBs by directly modeling the \textit{joint} distribution of tables in $\rdb$.
 Specifically, by avoiding any table ordering and leveraging the relational structure of the database to jointly model its rows, our approach imposes fewer assumptions and enables models that are more expressive, flexible, and parallelizable.
-We structure this section as follows: we introduce how to faithfully model RDBs as graphs in Section \ref{method:rdb_as_graph}, motivate our two-step graph generation procedure in Section \ref{method:two_step_generation}, describe how we generate the graph structure in Section \ref{sec:graph_generation}, and finally present our novel diffusion model, which is the main contribution of this paper, in Section \ref{sec:diffusion}.
+We structure this section as follows: we introduce how to faithfully model RDBs as graphs in Section \ref{method:rdb_as_graph}, motivate our two-step graph generation procedure in Section \ref{method:two_step_generation}, describe how we generate the graph structure in Section \ref{sec:graph_generation}, present our novel diffusion model, which is the main contribution of this paper, in Section \ref{sec:diffusion}, and finally, discuss the special case of dimension tables in RDBs in Section \ref{sec:dimension_tables}.